-Any "Applications Specifically Not of Interest," as described in Section I.C of the FOA, are deemed nonresponsive and are not reviewed or considered.
+EERE performs a preliminary technical review of Full Applications.
+Any "Applications Specifically Not of Interest," as described in Section I.C. are deemed non-responsive and are not reviewed or considered for a technical merit review of the full application.